ArnaudPoletto/lipid-daylit-sky-categorization/README.md

     - Prediction uncertainty was quantified using pixel-wise entropy measurements.
     - Only predictions with low entropy (high confidence) were selected.

-For experimental evaluation, the training set was augmented with these 377 pseudo-labeled images, while the validation set remained unchanged, consisting of the same 58 manually annotated images from the Sky Finder Cover Dataset.
+For experimental evaluation, the training set was augmented with 359 high-confidence pseudo-labeled images, while the validation set was augmented with an additional 128 pseudo-labeled images.
+This active learning approach expands the available training data while maintaining quality through confidence-based selection.